Skip to content

 3. If your microcontroller has few pins, you’ll need to be creative in how you minimize the total number of rows and columns.

 The image above is a Cosmos wiring diagram I fixed by adding the fatter squiggly lines.
 Once you’ve decided on a matrix, wire all the row wires to one side of the microcontroller and the column wires to the other side.
-I recommend you stay consistent between sides, so if you assign rows to D2-D8 on the left half of the keyboard, use D2-D8 for rows on the right half.
+I recommend you stay consistent between the two keyboard halves, so if you assign rows to D2-D8 on the left half of the keyboard, use D2-D8 for rows also on the right half.

 TRRS Interconnection